willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If your computer does not have an HDMI port, but it does have a DisplayPort (DP), mini DisplayPort (miniDP) or USB Type-C (USB-C) port for outputting video, you may need to use a [supported adapter](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).

 ### Can I use USB or HDMI extension cables with Windows Mixed Reality headsets?
-The use of USB or HDMI extension cables is not officially supported with Windows Mixed Reality headsets.
-Due to varying resulting signal integrity and bus power between your PC's USB controller and the Mixed Reality headset, the use of such cables may significantly impact your Mixed Reality experience.
+Windows Mixed Reality headsets do not officially support the use of USB or HDMI extension cables.
+Using these cables may significantly impact your Mixed Reality experience because of variances in resulting signal integrity and bus power between your PC's USB controller and the Mixed Reality headset.

 If you're running into any of the following symptoms while using Windows Mixed Reality, try your headset without any extension cables to see if the symptoms persist:
-* Headset de-enumerates during use (headset displays briefly show a blue screen and then turn black and Mixed Reality Portal restarts, or completely de-enumerates)
+* Headset displays briefly show a blue screen and then turn black and Mixed Reality Portal restarts, or completely de-enumerates during use
 * Headset audio cuts out during use or becomes glitchy
-* Headset displays flicker between black and working
+* Headset flickers between black and the correct display

 ### I am getting a "Check your display cable" error
 * If you are using any adapters to connect your headset to your PC, make sure they support Windows Mixed Reality.
 Also try connecting the adapter to the PC before connecting the HMD to the adapter.
 * If your PC has both integrated and discrete graphics, make sure you're using the HDMI port on your active graphics card.
 In some cases, this may mean that you'll need to connect your PC display to a non HDMI port.
 * If your PC has both integrated and discrete graphics, and the integrated graphics is older and does not support Windows Mixed Reality, try disabling the integrated GPU.
-* Make sure your PC's HDMI port is working by trying to connect a PC monitor to it.
+* Connect a PC monitor to your PC's HDMI port.
 Make sure your graphics drivers are up to date.
 Download and install the ones from AMD, Nvidia or Intel directly as they will likely be newer than what's published to Windows Update.
 * Make sure that you plugged your headset's HDMI cable into an **HDMI out** port on your PC, not an HDMI in port.
 * In some cases, Windows is unable to detect the display cable connection.
-Open device manager and see if the headset is listed under "Monitors".
+Open the device manager and see if the headset is listed under "Monitors".
 If not, click on "Action"->"Scan for hardware changes".
 This may resolve the issue.

 ### A message says "Connect your headset" even though I’ve plugged in my headset

 1. Make sure your headset's USB and HDMI cables are securely connected to your PC.

 2. Try unplugging both the USB and HDMI cables from your headset, then plug them back in.
-When plugging in the USB cable, do so quickly (try not to pause during insertion of the USB cable)
+When plugging in the USB cable, do so quickly (try not to pause during insertion of the USB cable).

 3. Open Device Manager and confirm that your headset is listed under "Mixed Reality devices".
 Double click on your headset under "Mixed Reality devices" and confirm that the device status indicates "This device is working properly".